Woodland Trust tree planting scheme

 We are still looking for people/places who would like some.
 Ideally we would like them in public places and we are in discussions with local schools and the council to work out how they can be used as a community asset, however we are also looking for individuals to take some to plant in their gardens.

 Please contact us If you are interested in taking a tree/some trees with your preference for number and type of tree (See below).

 If you have contacts at schools or other public places please do ask if they would like some.

 They are 60cm whips (so not too big and relatively easy to plant) and whoever takes them will need to plant and maintain them.
-They need to be planted over November/December 2020.
+They need to be planted over November/December 2020 and into January 2021.
 We do have a contact for advice if needed.